zirlman/SemanticSearch/ChromeExtension/README.md

 Once the extension is installed, you should be able to search the webpage by pressing the SemanticSearch icon or via shortcut `CTRL+SHIFT+F`.
 ![Usage GIF](./usage.gif)
 #### ⚠Note
-if the shortcut doesn't work, open `Keyboard shortcuts` and `activate the extension` by the mentioned shortcut
+If the shortcut doesn't work, open `Keyboard shortcuts` and `activate the extension` by typing `CTRL+SHIFT+F` in the corresponding field
 ![Keyboard shortcut](./keyboard_shortcut.png)

 🔹Removing the extension